 The Ministry of Advanced Education adopted the five key recommendations from The Green Report as provincial policy.
 Titled Aboriginal Post-Secondary Education and Training Policy Framework, public-post secondary institutes became legally mandated to develop Indigenous access policy and enhance Indigenous capacity in governance, staffing, programming, and infrastructure.

 National Indian Brotherhood/Assembly of First Nations (AFN) presented a policy paper titled Indian Control of Indian Education that was affirmed by then Minister of Indian Affairs, Jean Chrétien.
-A formal acknowledgment by the Federal Government in power of the involvement and representation of Indigenous Peoples in education and the education system.
+A formal acknowledgment by the Federal and the education system.